iDimaBR/speedinv/README.md

                     e -> e.getWhoClicked().sendMessage("You clicked on paginated item"));
         }

-        // The setContent method can also be used to set the index of a specific item of the paginated content setContent(42, new ItemStack(Material.APPLE, 42));
+        // The setContent method can also be used to set the index of a specific item in the paginated content setContent(42, new ItemStack(Material.APPLE, 42));

         // Non-paginated items can also still be added to the inventory if needed